CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 are included in the restart files.
 This option is useful for tripole and regional grids, but can not be used with PIO.

+An additional namelist option, ``restart_coszen`` specifies whether the cosine of the zenith angle is included in the restart files.
+This is mainly used in coupled models.

 MPI is initialized in *init\_communicate* for both coupled and stand-alone MPI runs.
 The ice component communicates with a flux coupler or other climate components via external routines that handle the